This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Brahminy Blindsnakes Identification

-- Blunt head and tail
+- Blunt head and tail with tiny, scale-covered eyes

-- No segmented body like earthworms
+- No segmented rings like earthworms

 Key Features to Distinguish Between Worms and Snakes